 Click here to receive regular news and updates

-The Raukatauri Music Therapy Centre was named by its founder, singer and songwriter Hinewehi Mohi, after her daughter, Hineraukatauri.
+The Raukatauri Music Therapy Centre was established in March 2004 by its founder, singer and songwriter Hinewehi Mohi, and named after her daughter, Hineraukatauri.

 The name Raukatauri comes from the legend of Hine Raukatauri, the Goddess of Flutes, who is the personification of Music.
 In Maori legend, Hine Raukatauri is the casemoth who lives in her elongated cocoon that hangs from many native trees.
 Maori make a unique flute, the putorino, in the shape of the casemoth's home.